Honey badger facts, pictures and in-depth information: discover an infamous African animal with a reputation for toughness and tenacity.

 Male and female honey badgers only come together for a short time to mate, after which time the male resumes its usual solitary lifestyle.
 The female digs a burrow and gives birth to a single cub (very occasionally to twins) after a gestation period of 50 to 70 days.

 A newborn honey badger cub is blind and hairless, and completely reliant on its mother.
-Even after reaching adult size at 6 months old, the cub will remain with its mother for at least another 8 months.
-During this time it is taught how to fend for itself.
+Even after reaching adult size at 6 months old, the cub will remain with its mother for at least another 8 months as it learns how to fend for itself.

 Is The Honey Badger Endangered?

-Despite being a rare animal, the honey badger is found across a wide area and currently isn’t endangered.
-The species is rated ‘Least Concern’ by the IUCN.
+Despite being a rare animal, the honey badger is found across a wide area and currently is not endangered.
+The species is rated "Least Concern" by the IUCN.
 However, the honey badger population is thought to be decreasing.

 Honey badgers are hunted by local people for food and for use in traditional medicines.
-They are also killed by local beekeepers who feel that the species is a threat to their livelihood.
+They are also killed by local beekeepers who believe that the species is a threat to their livelihood.

 Honey Badger Facts: Conclusion